netsec-ethz/geopki/README.md

 ### Performance Measurements

 ```
+.
+├── cmd                           # the go programs
+|   └── bitstring-performance         # program for measuring the performance of the bit string computations given a volume
+|
-performance
+└── performance
     └── bitstring-performance         # measures the performance for approximating a sphere using bitstrings
         ├── bitstring-performance.py      # measures the performancy by calling cmd/bitstring-performance
         ├── bitstring-performance-plot.py # plots the output of bitstring-performancy.py (bitstring-performance.csv)
         ├── bitstring-performance.csv     # output of of bitstring-performancy.py
         ├── f-count.png                   # plot output of of bitstring-performance-plot.py
         └── f-time.png                    # plot output of of bitstring-performance-plot.py

 ```